 How a common cooking oil can be used to reduce harmful bacteria and calm sensitivity.

 This goes beyond a simple list of tips.
 It serves as a real changing plan.
 One drawn from core ideas in nutrition and natural dentistry.
 Reading further opens up those seventeen easy steps.
 They put you in charge of your oral health.
-They cut back on sensitivity issues.
+They cut back on sensitive issues.
 They bring back the natural toughness to your smile.

 You can start all this with your next meal.
-The whole path to a tougher healthier smile lies just a couple scrolls ahead.
+The whole path to a tougher, healthier smile lies just a couple scrolls ahead.

 How to Strengthen Weak Enamel Naturally: The Simple Science of Healing Your Teeth